sijnstra/agon-projects/PCXview/README.md

 * It uses a very simple form of compression ideal for 8 bit CPUs
 * The specific choice of 16 colours has additional benefits:
   * The 16 colours are chosen from within the available 64 colour palette
-  * The 16 colours allows the image to be sent to the VDP with 2 pixels per byte, speeding up the transfer
+  * The 16 colours allows the image to be sent to the VDP with 2 pixels per byte (or even 4 or 8 pixels per byte), speeding up the transfer

 # GIMP support to create PCX images
 Here are the high-level instructions on creating PCX images in GIMP, noting there are other utilities also supporting this format.